-Even though we talk about shares in day-to-day life as if they were all the same, there is not just one type of share, but rather a whole range of them.
-They differ from one another in various ways.
-We give you an overview.
+Even though in everyday life we talk about shares as if they were all the same, there’s not just one type of share, but a whole range of them.
+Since shares take many different forms, we’ll give you an overview here.

 If a private limited company issues new shares, these are referred to as primary shares.
 This applies in the event of a capital increase, for example.
 The shares which existed before the capital increase are referred to as secondary shares.
 By issuing primary shares there are now more units in total.
 This reduces (“dilutes”) the proportion of the company held by the owners of secondary shares.
 As compensation they receive subscription rights for primary shares.

 Each individual company determines which type of share it wants to issue − different types are more suitable depending on the purpose for which the share capital is required.
 It is up to the relevant company to decide whether to treat all shareholders equally or whether to issue different types of securities to different shareholders.
 It may even issue different types of shares at the same time.